uchicago-cs/cmsc22000/website/content/labs/lab3.md

 (15 points)

+In task 3, you defined separate, explicit rules for each object file in the project.
+This has a number of disadvantages: you repeat a lot of code, and if you want to, say, change the name of a variable or update the structure of the compilation command, you have to make those changes in multiple places.
+To combat this problem, `make` includes many built-in variables and functions to aid in writing concise, elegant `Makefile`s.
+Here are some of the more useful variables and functions:

+- `$@` is the name of the current rule
+- `$^` is the names of all the prerequisites, separated by spaces
+- `$<` is the name of the first prerequisite
+- There are three different patterns for substituting text:
+  - In a prerequisite, you can do substitution like so: `%.o:%.c`.
+This means: “take a file and substitute the extension `.o` for the extension `.c`”.
+  - In a variable, you can do substitution like so: `FOO = $(BAR:.txt=.pdf)`.
+This means: “take the `BAR` variable, substitute the `.txt` extension for `.pdf` in all files in `BAR`, and then save the result in `FOO`.”
+ - Inside a rule, you can use the `patsubst` function like so: `gcc $(patsubst %.d,%.o,$@)`.
+This means: “take the name of the current rule, substitute the extension `.d` for `.o`, and pass that file to gcc".

+Finally, rules can have variable names: if you want to parameterize a rule so that it works for any files in a list of files, you could for example name a rule `$(SRCS)`.

+Given this information, take your `Makefile` from task 3, copy it to the task 4 directory, and modularize it: you should have no hardcoded rules or values, except for flags/filenames/etc that only apply to one specific rule.
+Note that there are possibly many correct ways to do this.
+You should make a commit at this point.

 ## Task 5: Linking with your library

 (20 points)

 At this point, you have a Makefile that produces a `libstarwars.so` library.
 For this final task, you must write, inside the `task5` directory, a C file that uses that library, and a Makefile that correctly builds and runs your program.
 We have not explicitly explained some of the steps that will be required to do this, but you may use the `Makefile` from the `samples/` directory in [libgeometry](https://github.com/uchicago-cs/cmsc22000/tree/master/examples/libgeometry) as a guide.
 However, it is not enough for you to copy-paste parts of that `Makefile`: your `Makefile` for this task must be annotated with comments (comments in Makefiles begin with `#`).
-These comments must explain what each rule does, and you must explain any detail of feature that was not explicitly explained earlier in the lab.
+These comments must explain what each rule does, and you must explain any detail or feature that was not explicitly explained earlier in the lab.

 You must also include a `readme.txt` file with instructions on how to build and run your program.
 Remember that, by default, programs running on a Linux system will look for shared libraries in specific locations, so you must tell us how we must run your program so that it can correctly find the `libstarwars.so` library when it runs.